 We all benefit from and depend on our natural environment and resources.
 Everyone has roles and responsibilities in these plans.
 They will be used by Council to guide what it can do, but they are for residents and landholders, community groups, government agencies and industry to pursue as well.

-There are two draft plans we want your comments on: a five year Action Plan detailing short term priorities, which is drawn from the range of future NRM issues for Break O’Day, recorded in an updated Strategy.
+There are two draft plans: a five year Action Plan detailing short term priorities, which is drawn from the range of future NRM issues for Break O’Day, recorded in an updated Strategy.
 View and download copies of the draft plans with the links below.